 Starting in 2021, Starting in 2021, field-test items were calibrated with one multigroup calibration per grade band.
 In each calibration, the parameters of the operational items were fixed to their bank values (anchor items) and the item parameters of the field-test items, as well as the mean and variance of each group, were estimated using the marginal maximum likelihood (MML) method.
 The calibration included the field-test items across all states in which the items were administered.
 All students who attempted at least one field-test item were included in the calibration.
+Refer to

-In 2021 and 2022, the same groups were included for each grade band for the field-test calibration.
-Refer to Table 9 and Table 10 for an overview of the groups per grade band for calibration of the field-test items in 2021 and 2022, respectively.
+Table 9, Table 10, and Table 11 for an overview of the groups per grade band for calibration of the field-test items in 2021, 2022 and 2023, respectively.

 In 2021, all but 12 items were calibrated on at least 1,500 student responses, and all but one item had a sample size larger than 1,200.
 The item with fewer than 1,200 responses had a sample size of 981 and was an interim item.
 In 2022, all but 64 items were calibrated on at least 1,500 student responses, and all but nine items were calibrated on at least 1,200 responses.
 The nine items with fewer than 1,200 responses were either Oregon legacy items or interim items.
+In 2023, all but 81 items were calibrated on at least 1,500 student responses, and all but five items had a sample size larger than 1,200.
+The five items with fewer than 1,200 responses were either Oregon legacy items or interim items had a sample size larger than 1,200.
+The five items with fewer than 1,200 responses were either Oregon legacy items or Hawaii items for a research study.

 Group Elementary School Middle School High School

-Connecticut X Х Х
+Connecticut Х Х Х

 Hawaii Х Х Х

 Idaho Х Х Х

 Montana Х Х

 North Dakota Х Х Х

 New Hampshire Х Х Х

 Rhode Island Х Х Х

 South Dakota Х Х Х

 Utah Х Х

 Vermont Х Х Х

-West Virginia Х Х
+West Virginia X Х

 Wyoming Х Х Х